viviRbi/vyNote/readme.md

 ## What are the access modifiers in Java?
 Explain them.
--
+- public, protected (same package + subclass), default (same package), private (only in the class itself)

-15. What are the non-access modifiers in Java?
+## What are the non-access modifiers in Java?
+- Static, finale

-16. What is the difference between static and final variables?
+## What is the difference between static and final variables?
+- Static = belong to the class, only static method can call a static method and variable
+- Finale = method or field is immutable.
+IF try to change will cause uncheck error

 ## What are the default values for all data types in Java?
 - Boolean